 Retains the potential to be a very potent intestinal relaxing agent

-Celastrus paniculata may have time-dependent anti-fertility actions
+Celastrus paniculata may have anti-fertility actions that become worse with time, even after discontinuation.

 6Interactions with Cancer Metabolism